ansible/ansible/docs/docsite/rst/dev_guide/developing_module_utilities.rst

 Ansible ships with an extensive library of ``module_utils`` files.
 You can find the module
 utility source code in the ``lib/ansible/module_utils`` directory under your main Ansible path.
-We've described the most widely-used utilities below.
+We've described the most widely used utilities below.
 For more details on any specific module utility, please see the `source code for module_utils <https://github.com/ansible/ansible/tree/devel/lib/ansible/module_utils>`_.

 .. include:: shared_snippets/licensing.txt